MedStar Georgetown University Hospital was the first hospital in the nation's capital to achieve Magnet® Recognition.

 The First in the Nation's Capital

 In 2004, MedStar Georgetown University Hospital was the first hospital in the nation's capital to achieve Magnet® Recognition, a prestigious status granted by the American Nurses Credentialing Center.
-We were successfully re-designated in 2008 and again in 2013.
+We were successfully re-designated in 2008, and again in 2013, and in 2018.
 We are proud to be part of the elite community of Magnet- recognized hospitals, which represent fewer than eight percent of hospitals across the nation.

 What is the Magnet Recognition Program?